Building Act 1984: New legislation

-The National Regulator will be the sole "Building control Authority" for 'higher-risk' (high-rise) buildings.
-All existing and under construction, "higher-risk" (high-rise - over 18m high) buildings are to be transferred to the "National Building Safety Regulator" jurisdiction.
+The national regulator will be the sole building control authority for 'higher-risk' (high-rise) buildings.
+All existing and under construction, "higher-risk" (high-rise – over 18m high) buildings are to be transferred to the "National Building Safety Regulator" jurisdiction.

-All "higher-risk" buildings will have to register with the BSR and prove (over the whole-lifetime of the building) that they are still safe to use and occupy and monitor the "higher-risk" building's fire and structural safe features and systems, to keep this safety case registered with the national Regulator (for England).
+All "higher-risk" buildings will have to register with the BSR and prove (over the whole-lifetime of the building) that they are still safe to use and occupy and monitor the "higher-risk" building's fire and structural safety features and systems, to keep this safety case registered with the national regulator (for England).
 Periodic re-registration (with the BSR) will be required for all high-risk buildings.

-The new law will also alter the "Architect Registration Board's" operational rules to require all 'architects' to undertake annual CPD and competency training for the whole of the "practising career".
+The new law will also alter the Architect Registration Board's operational rules to require all 'architects' to undertake annual CPD and competency training for the whole of their "practising career".

-Developers, Designers and Contractors will no longer be able to choose their "regulator".
+Developers, designers and contractors will no longer be able to choose their "regulator".

 The national regulator will also have powers to test and/or ban any building material or building product, which it knows is "unsafe" or "non-compliant" with the "requirements of the Building Regulations".
 The national regulator will also have powers to require all claims made about the performance or nature of a building product or material to be truthful and supported by 'up-to-date' scientific testing.

-The devolved Welsh Government has welcomed the (English) draft Building Safety Bill, and will legislate for it to apply (with some Welsh amendments) to future building work within the nation of Wales.
+The devolved Welsh Government has welcomed the draft Building Safety Bill, and will legislate for it to apply (with some Welsh amendments) to future building work within the nation of Wales.